 The Abbotsford International Program has a zero-tolerance policy for drugs and alcohol.
-This means that any student who is involved in any type of activities related to drugs and/or alcohol may be dismissed from the International Program.
+As per the International Student Agreement, you must not buy, sell, possess, or use any drugs or alcohol.
+Any international student who is involved in any type of activities related to drugs and/or alcohol will be dismissed immediately from the International Program.

-- The legal age to buy and/or consume alcohol or cannabis products is 19 years and over.
-Students who may turn/be 19 while in the program, must also refrain from any alcohol, cannabis or any drug use as per the student participation agreement. - If a student is asked to get into a vehicle driven by someone who is under the influence of drugs or alcohol, they should SAY NO!
+- The legal age to buy and/or consume alcohol or cannabis products is 19 years and older.
+Students who may turn/be 19 while in the program, must also refrain from any alcohol, cannabis, or any drug use as per the student participation agreement. - If a student is asked to get into a vehicle driven by someone who is under the influence of drugs or alcohol, they should SAY NO!
 This is very dangerous! - If a student is in any situation with minors (under age 19) that are in possession or are consuming alcohol or drugs, they may also be charged by the police. - If someone is 19 years or over and gives alcohol or drugs to someone under the age of 19, they are committing a criminal offence. - Selling drugs or alcohol by an individual (not a licensed business) is illegal.